1. Introduction to Earth Engine

 Introduction

-Google Earth Engine is a cloud-based platform that enables large-scale processing of satellite imagery to detect changes, map trends, and quantify differences on the Earth’s surface.
-This course covers a range of topics in Earth Engine to give you practical skills to master the platform and implement your remote sensing projects.
+Google Earth Engine is a cloud-based platform that enables large-scale processing of geospatial data to detect changes, map trends, and quantify differences on the Earth’s surface.
+This course covers a range of topics in Earth Engine to give you practical skills to master the platform and implement your geoscience projects.

 Objective